TheDolentCity/paladins-of-awoudan/src/content/docs/classes/the-red-wood.md

 ## Gear

 - Take light armor or a ranging cloak.
-- Take longbow, bow, or shortbow and quiver of x24 arrows.
+- Take longbow, bow, or shortbow and quiver (24 arrows).
 - Take ranger's long knife and ranger's short knife.

 ## Builds